 In order to make your event a success, you need to be sure that people will be interested, and whether it makes sense to host the event at a certain time.

-Understanding customers' behavior and preferences involves a combination of data from your reservation system and POS and an honest assessment of your target market.
-If your main audience is the elderly, hosting a charity run may not be the best idea as older guests may struggle during the event.
+Understanding customers' behavior and preferences involve a combination of data from your reservation system and POS and an honest assessment of your target market.
+If your main audience is elderly, hosting a charity run may not be the best idea as older guests may struggle during the event.

 Budgeting the Event and Targeting Profit

 We can never stress it enough; having a sound budget is the key to a successful event.
 The first step to budgeting is to figure out each component of the event that can incur an expense.
 You can simply open up an Excel file or Google Sheet and enter the different event planning expenses.

 The aim of this budgeting exercise is to make you aware of the various types of budgeting expenses that may occur.
 This should give you an idea of the amount you should charge for the event ticket in order to make a decent profit.

 Without an integrated marketing strategy, even the most carefully planned event is doomed to fail.
 So, once your event theme and budgeting calculations are in place, it’s time to kick off your promotions.
 Below are a few ideas you can use to get the word out about your event.